joelverhagen/joelverhagen.com/_posts/2022-05-30-azure-functions-on-vmss.md

 If you use an HTTP trigger then your app very likely needs to be accessible to the internet (or at least virtual network) so you have to think about routing incoming traffic to one of the VMSS nodes.

 The approach I used here was adding an Azure Load Balancer resource which is a layer 4 load balancer.
 You can integrate a Load Balancer (LB) with VMSS such that connections are distributed across all VMSS nodes.

+If you don't have any HTTP triggers and just process queue messages or run on a timer, you don't need a load balancer at all and no incoming traffic needs to be allowed to your nodes.